Skip to Content

 What are Albondigas?

-In Mexican cuisine however the meatball is typically pork or a combination of beef and pork, mixed with eggs and served in a smoky chipotle sauce.
+In Mexican cuisine however, the meatballs are typically pork or a combination of beef and pork, mixed with eggs and served in a smoky chipotle sauce.

-Because the recipe below is for a “low carb” Mexican meatball soup, using rice as a binder is out.
-In the recipe below I opted for pre-made low carb pork meatballs (our local grocery store carries the brand Carando), which uses parmesan cheese as the binder.
+Because the recipe below is for a “slow carb” Mexican meatball soup, using rice as a meatball binder is out.
+I opted for pre-made low carb pork meatballs (our local grocery store carries the brand Carando), which uses parmesan cheese as the binder.

-Here is what the low carb meatballs in our grocery store look like (they are pork and parmesan cheese as a binder).
+Here is what the low carb meatballs in our grocery store look like (they are pork with parmesan cheese as a binder).

 low carb prepared meatballs made with pork